gskbladez/PROGBOT_CODE_DUMP/README.md

 Displays all known commands.

 `help`
 Outputs help messages for commands or various rule tidbits.
+Can pull up a list of all help messages available with `help all`/`help list`.

 `invite`
 Generates an invite link for ProgBot.